SilkRose/Pony/stories/plush-pondering/plush-pondering.md

 I love you too!

-Maybe it's not worth worrying about, after all, my life is pretty good for a Pinkie Pie plush.
+Maybe it's not worth worrying about.
+After all, my life is pretty good for a Pinkie Pie plush.

 As I'm carried through the air, held by the person I care most about, only one thought is running through my head.